 OnSIP offers a Bring Your Own Device (BYOD) policy for its customers, as long as the device adheres to the SIP RFC standards.
 The company does not sell phones directly to customers, but provisioned phones are available through a preferred partner.
 OnSIP also provides a 'boot server' that automatically configures Polycom, Panasonic, Cisco, Yealink, and Grandstream phones, as well as objective VoIP phone reviews of many devices on the market.

 Vonage hosts a Support webpage that has links to account set up and maintenance articles and videos.
-Over the phone support is available weekdays, weekends, and via on-call after hours emergency support.
-They also offer live chat, support tickets/cases, and community forums.
+Over-the-phone support is available weekdays, weekends, and via on-call after hours emergency support.
+They also offer chat, support tickets/cases, and community forums.

 OnSIP's Customer Success Team is located in Doylestown, PA.
-They hold an average caller wait time of 24 seconds per call, and a customer satisfaction rating of 96% (reported by Zendesk).
+They hold an average caller wait time of 22 seconds per call, and customers have given OnSIP a 4.5/5 TrustScore rating on Trustpilot.
 When in need of support, OnSIP offers its customers live phone support, live chat, and support tickets/cases.
 The company also operates its own DIY Knowledgebase (with how-to videos) to assist customers with self-help support.